Spitfire-Frozone/Dungeons-and-Dragons/CthuluOneShot_Notes4Tom.md

 Later in the voyage while checking the are, A steamy handprint on the window looking like it was coming from the inside.
 Under the back seat I find a garter, *tut tut*.
 Will keep this to investigate further.

+## Day 17 (Afternoon of Spring 1921)
+At around 9 days the ship reaches Southhampton.
+Nobody really important got on the ship at Southhampton.
+Out of the First Class passengers, only Marie Curie stays onboard.
-At around 10 days the ship reaches Southhampton and these poeple stay off and we arrive in Hamburg.
+The next day we arrive in Hamburg.
 The car is craned out of the hold.
-4 days until the start of the journey.
-Nobody really important got on the ship at Southhampton.
+The auction is set to take place in 4 days.